Marzorati98/Project_NAPDE_final/README.md

 ## First step: Installation
    * Download the 'Model learning' at the indicated address.
    * Download the folder covid and add it in the folder (:/Model_Learning/examples/)
-   * To have the current data (covid in Italy) you can download the last files at the following links:
+   * To have the current data (covid in Italy) the last files can be downloaded at the following links:
       + https://github.com/pcm-dpc/COVID-19/blob/master/dati-andamento-covid19-italia.md
       + https://github.com/italia/covid19-opendata-vaccini
-         - The names of the files we used are the same on both sites.
          - On the first site it could be difficult to download the data due to the huge number of files...
          - Add the files in the folder (:/Model_Learning/examples/data_preparation).
          - Here are already data from 24 February 2020 to 20 January 2021.